Be the first to know about our latest posts.

-Making connections to other experts that can accelerate growth strategies.
+- Making connections to other experts can accelerate growth strategies.

-In all of these benefits, there is one constant businesses can expect from innovation consultants—learning.
+In all these benefits, one constant advantage businesses can expect from innovation consultants— is learning.
 Through every step of the process, your organization will learn.
-They’ll learn more about your business model, the market, trends, ideas, and, of course, innovation.
-If your company wants to foster a culture of learning, an innovation consultant can assist you with hitting this goal.
+They’ll learn more about your business model, the market, trends, ideas, and innovation.
+If your company wants to foster a learning culture, an innovation consultant can assist you with hitting this goal.

 How Does an Innovation Consultant Protect Innovation?

-First, there’s legal protection, including patents and trademarks that protect intellectual property (IP).
+- First, legal protection, including patents and trademarks, protects intellectual property (IP).
 Innovation consultants usually have some IP experience and can offer guidance on this.

-Second, there’s the act of protecting innovation from noise, fears, and objections.
-Innovation consultants are innovation champions and crusaders.
-They can filter out and respond to negativity about change and evolution.
+- Second, there’s the act of protecting innovation from noise, fears, and objections.
+Innovation consultants can filter out and respond to negativity about change and evolution.
 There will always be detractors because no one “likes” change.
 However, without it, no business can harness innovation.

 There are many reasons to hire an innovation consultant.
-If your organization is going to invest in this expertise, it needs to be ready for what comes next.
+If your organization invests in this expertise, it must be ready for what comes next.
 In an ideal world, certain events can trigger the need.
-It could be external, like a global pandemic, or internal, like new leadership.

 New Competitors Are Emerging

-If your organization has long held market share and is seeing encroachment, it’s a good time to boost innovation.
-In most scenarios, the incumbent has been around some time, and there’s a chance complacency is occurring.
+If your organization has long held market share and is seeing encroachment, it’s an excellent time to boost innovation.
+In most scenarios, the incumbent has been around for some time, and there’s a chance complacency is occurring.
 Competitors may be seizing on this, so it’s time to kickstart your innovation engine.

 R&D Is the Only Source of Innovation

 Many businesses believe their R&D is a hub of innovation.
 While they can provide prototyping and usability studies, these teams often live in silos.
-They may have use cases to validate new developments, but they may be operating without context.
+They may have use cases to validate new developments but operate without context.
 They don’t understand user needs, business objectives, or market variables.

 Internal Innovation Initiatives Are Failing

-Many amazing ideas crash and burn because of execution problems.
+Many excellent ideas crash and burn because of execution problems.
 Does anyone remember TiVo?
 It was one of the first DVRs (digital video recorders).
 They failed to protect their innovation and market it successfully.
-Now everyone uses DVRs, just not TiVo.
+Now everyone uses DVRs, not TiVo.

-The innovations of your company may be much smaller in scale than these examples, but they are still prime examples of innovation failures due to execution.
+Your company's innovations may be much smaller in scale than these examples, but they are still prime examples of innovation failures.
 If your team is stalling here, get outside help.

 Solutions Need to Evolve